SSWConsulting/SSW.Rules.Content/rules/export-method-do-you-know-how-to-export-the-solution-if-you-dont-have-the-original-installer-or-source-code-optional/rule.md

 ---
+seoDescription: "Export SharePoint solutions without original installer or source code by using the Solution Exporter tool and copying the C:SharePointCustomizations folder to the destination server."
 type: rule
 archivedreason:
 title: Export Method - Do you know how to export the solution if you don’t have the original installer or source code? (optional)